machikoyasuda/kindara-client-gem/README.md

-This gem will allow users to access their own [Kindara](http://kindara.com) cycle and day data through the Kindara API.
+The [Kindara Client API gem](https://rubygems.org/gems/kindara-client) will allow users to access their own [Kindara](http://kindara.com) cycle and day data through the Kindara API.
 Kindara is a popular period-tracking, fertility awareness method application that allows users to save daily temperature and other data points to track their health.

 ## Installing in your application